Religion in France: Post–Edict of Nantes (1598–1789)

 Religious conflicts resumed at the end of the 17th century, when Louis XIV, the "Sun King," initiated the persecution of Huguenots by introducing the dragonnades in 1681.
 This wave of violence intimidated the Protestants into converting to Catholicism.
 He made the policy official with the 1685 revocation of the Edict of Nantes.
-As a result, a large number of Protestants—estimates range from 200,000 to 500,000—left France during the following two decades, seeking asylum in England, the United Provinces, Denmark, in the Protestant states of the Holy Roman Empire (Hesse, Brandenburg-Prussia, etc.), and in European colonies in North America and South Africa.
+As a result, a large number of Protestants—estimates range from 200,000 to 500,000—left France during the following two decades, seeking asylum in England, the United Provinces, Denmark, the Protestant states of the Holy Roman Empire (Hesse, Brandenburg-Prussia, etc.), and in European colonies in North America and South Africa.

-The 1685 revocation of the Edict of Nantes created a state of affairs in France similar to that of virtually every other European country of the period, where only the majority state religion was tolerated.
-For the time being, Europe's experiment with religious tolerance was effectively over.
+The revocation returned France to a state of affairs similar to that of virtually every other European country of the period, in which only the state religion was tolerated.
+Europe's experiment with religious tolerance was effectively over for the time being.
 In practice, the revocation caused France to suffer a brain drain, as it lost a large number of skilled craftsmen, including key designers such as Daniel Marot.

 French Revolution

 The French Revolution stripped the Catholic Church of most of its wealth, power, and influence.
 The early revolutionaries sought to secularize all of French society, an effort inspired in part by the writings and philosophy of Voltaire.
 In August 1789, the new National Assembly abolished tithes, the mandatory 10% income tax which all Frenchmen (including non-Catholics) paid to the Catholic Church.
 In November 1789, they voted to expropriate the vast wealth of the Church in endowments, lands and buildings.
 In 1790, the Assembly abolished monastic religious orders.
 Statues and saints were rejected in a burst of iconoclasm, and most religious instruction ended.

-The Civil Constitution of the Clergy of 1790, put the Catholic Church under state control.
-It required priests and bishops to be elected by their parishioners, which upset the traditional authority of the Church.
+The Civil Constitution of the Clergy of 1790 put the Catholic Church under state control.
+It upended the traditional authority of the Church by required priests and bishops to be elected by their parishioners.
 The Republic legalized divorce and transferred birth, death, and marriage registrations to the state.
 The Catholic clergy was persecuted by the Paris Commune of 1792 to 1795 and by some of the Représentants en mission.
 Most notably, Jean-Baptiste Carrier conducted large-scale drownings of priests and nuns in the river Loire.